vemoreno/blog/_posts/2017-03-20-announcing-machine-to-machine-authorization.markdown

 ![Client Credentials Grant](https://cdn.auth0.com/docs/media/articles/api-auth/client-credentials-grant.png)
 _Client Credentials grant_

-Once the `access_token` has been returned, the application can use the `access_token` to call the API on behalf of itself.
+Once the `access_token` has been returned, the application can use the `access_token` to call an API and have access to its resource on behalf of itself.

 ## How do I make this work?

 To be able to implement this form of authorization, you have to execute a [Client Credentials grant](https://auth0.com/docs/api-auth/tutorials/client-credentials).

-Before you do so, you have to set up the grant either [using the Dashboard](https://auth0.com/docs/api-auth/config/using-the-auth0-dashboard) or [using the Management API](https://auth0.com/docs/api-auth/config/using-the-management-api)
+Before you do so, you have to set up the grant either [using the Dashboard](https://auth0.com/docs/api-auth/config/using-the-auth0-dashboard) or [using the Management API](https://auth0.com/docs/api-auth/config/using-the-management-api).

-## An example of Machine to Machine Authorization
+## Machine to Machine Authorization Example

 In this example, we have: